-Frier Levitt’s White Collar Defense & Government Investigations Practice Group is spearheaded by former federal and state prosecutors with decades of experience defending corporate entities, executives, and healthcare and life sciences professionals under scrutiny for alleged healthcare violations.
+Frier Levitt’s White Collar Defense & Government Investigations Practice Group has decades of experience defending corporate entities, executives, and healthcare and life sciences professionals under scrutiny for alleged healthcare violations.
 Our attorneys use their firsthand knowledge of how government agencies conduct investigations, and our broader firm’s specialized regulatory, transactional and clinical knowledge, to resolve these challenges successfully, often prior to the filing of public charges.
 Nonetheless, when even the most creative strategies fail to persuade the government, we leverage our extensive trial experience and courtroom tenacity to achieve complete victories for our clients.

 Illustrative federal and state representations include:

 Government investigations involving healthcare laws are among the most complex and sophisticated cases brought by regulators and agencies with criminal investigative authority.
 These probes often involve parallel criminal, civil and administrative proceedings, and may have profound collateral consequences, including suspension, debarment, and even exclusion from participation in certain types of programs.
 Because we service primarily healthcare and life sciences clients, our broad industry touchpoints permit us deep insight into regulatory and enforcement trends critical to analyzing where the most significant risks are likely to arise.
 Thus, many clients turn to us for assistance in deploying effective compliance programs and successfully remediating internal compliance failures before these events result in outside disclosure and scrutiny.